 Personal Use: Users may not use IT resources to campaign for or against a candidate for political office or for commercial purposes inconsistent with the College's tax-exempt status.
 Personal use of College IT resources for other purposes is permitted when it does not interfere with the performance of one's job or other College responsibilities, does not compromise the functionality or degrade the performance of IT resources, does not consume a significant amount of IT resources, and is otherwise in compliance with this Policy.
 Further limits on personal use by College employees may be imposed in accordance with normal supervisory practices.

-For more information regarding Information Technology Services, please see the full policy on page 63 of the Student Handbook.
+For more information regarding Information Technology Services policy, see page 29.

 PUBLIC INDECENCY